Greco-Italian War: Greek and Italian logistical situation in early 1941

 Though the Greek forces faced logistical difficulties their supply lines worked much better.
 On the other side, Italian supplies and ammunition faced critical levels even after one month of military operations.
 In general Italian logistics failed to keep up with the confusing movements of the Italian units, as a result they were perennially lacking essential supplies.
 Italian General Gabriele Nasci realized that the Greek units were far more familiar in mountain warfare and could always employ local guides and provisions, thus freeing them from concern with supply line and enable them to attack in more flexible way.
-Indeed the area that the conflicts took place was far more familiar to the Greek soldiers than to the Italians.
+Indeed, the area that the conflicts took place was far more familiar to the Greek soldiers than to the Italians.
 The Greek side was far more familiar in mountain warfare considering also the fact that many Greeks especially those natives of Epirus were fighting for their homes.
 Additionally some Greek weapons were superior to their Italian counterparts: the Hotchkiss machine gun outperformed the Italian Breda and Fiat equivalent and was less liable to overheating as well as jammed less often.
-The Skoda 75 mm and 105mm mountain artillery of the Greek army was also superior compared to Italian mortars.
+The Skoda 75 mm and 105 mm mountain artillery of the Greek army was also superior compared to Italian mortars.

-As such at March 29, Italian General Mario Roatta, Chief of the Italian General Staff, asked for German intervention to relieve the pressure on his own formations.
-On the other hand just before the German intervention at April 1941, Greek, British and Yugoslav officers agreed that a joined Greek-Yugoslavian operation will lead to the final push the will and force the Italians throw the Italians into the Adriatic.
-Orders given by General Papagos dictated the advance of the Epirus Army towards Vlore and Berat, while the West Macedonia Army would cut the remaining Italian units located in Elbasan and Durres.
-Additionally, Papagos advised the Yugoslav side to advance in the direction of Durres, Kukes and Elbasan.
+As such at 29 March, Italian General Mario Roatta, Chief of the Italian General Staff, asked for German intervention to relieve the pressure on his own formations.
+On the other hand, just before the German intervention at April 1941, Greek, British and Yugoslav officers agreed that a joined Greek-Yugoslavian operation would force the Italians back to the Adriatic.
+Orders given by General Papagos dictated the advance of the Epirus Army towards Vlore and Berat, while the West Macedonia Army would cut the remaining Italian units located in Elbasan and Durrës.
+Additionally, Papagos advised the Yugoslav side to advance in the direction of Durrës, Kukes and Elbasan.
 A swift Italian defeat would free up forces that could be used for the defence of Macedonia against a German threat.